MENU

 Description:

-Use this to dictate whether sorting is persistent or not (ie it remains sorted despite any page refreshes).
+Use this to dictate whether sorting is persistent or not (ie it maintains its sorted state despite any page refreshes).

 Default: false